Various Signalized Intersection Safety Improvements

 What is a vehicle signal indication?

-The vehicle signal indications are the red, yellow and green lights than inform motorists when to proceed through an intersection and when to stop.
+The vehicle signal indications are the red, yellow and green lights that inform motorists when to proceed through an intersection and when to stop.
 Within the city, there are two different sizes of vehicle signal indications.
-The larger indications provide an increased visibility of the traffic signals and enhances the drivers’ ability to react to upstream roadway conditions.
+The larger indications provide increased visibility of the traffic signals and enhances the drivers’ ability to react to upstream roadway conditions.
 Currently, there are 29 traffic signals in the city in need of increased vehicle indication sizes.

 What is the purpose of the median fence?
 At the intersection of Greenback Ln/Auburn Blvd, several pedestrian-involved crashes have occurred related to pedestrians crossing the roadway outside of the intersection's crosswalks.
 Installation of a pedestrian median barrier will prohibit pedestrians from crossing at these locations, guiding them to use the designated controlled crosswalks at the adjacent traffic signals.